LixPix/Global-Cybersecurity-Threats-and-Trends/README.md

 - **Business Questions:**
   - Which attack types are most likely to target specific industries?
   - What factors contribute to higher financial losses?
-  - How can organizations prepare for emerging threats?
+  - How can organisations prepare for emerging threats?

 ### **2. Data Understanding**
 - **Data Source:** Kaggle Global Cybersecurity Threats 2015-2024